 THE MATER HOSPITAL ARTS IN MEDICINE PROGRAM

-The AIM for Africa: Kenya program hosts exchanges between Kenya and Florida that allow renowned artists to share the cultural traditions of Africa and the U.S. To date, four exchanges have taken place.
+The AIM for Africa: Kenya program hosted exchanges between Kenya and Florida that allow artists to share the cultural traditions.
+To date, four exchanges have taken place.

 Florida 2006: The project’s first cultural exchange brought Kenyan singer/songwriter Suzanna Owiyo to Florida for seven weeks in the summer of 2006.
 During her visit Suzanna participated in the Arts in Healthcare Summer Intensive training program, was in residence with Shands Arts in Medicine, presented numerous public performances, and undertook short resiencies at Shands Hospital in Jacksonville and at Douglas Anderson School of the Arts.

-Nairobi 2006: In October of 2006, Center for Arts in Medicine co-director emeritus Rusti Brandman and AIM Artist in Residence Madeline Austin traveled to Nairobi, Kenya for a two-week residency to help launch the Mater Hospital’s new Arts in Medicine program.
+Nairobi 2006: In October of 2006, Center for Arts in Medicine co-director emeritus Rusti Brandman and AIM Artist in Residence Madeline Austin traveled to Nairobi, Kenya for a two-week residency at the Mater Hospital.

 Nairobi 2007: In the summer of 2007, Center for Arts in Medicine director, Jill Sonke was in residence in Nairobi, working at the Mater Hospital, at the GoDown Comunity Arts Center, and visiting with traditional healers in rural areas.

 Florida 2008: In the summer of 2008, Rebecca Ngawa from Gertrudes Children’s Hospital in Nairobi received a scholarship from the Center for Arts in Medicine for a one-month residency in Florida that included participation in the Arts in Healthcare Summer Intensive training program and work with the Shands Arts in Medicine program.